albauer-priv/arduino-carb-sync/README.md

 The limiting factor using the nano is not sampling rate.
 Without freerunning mode for ADC reading, it samples around 1,000 samples per second for each cylinder (I have two) while updating the display twice a second.

-The limiting factor is the needed time and compute power for display updating.
+The limiting factor is the time needed and compute power for display updating.

+I could achieve around three screen updates per second ... and it looked awful.

 ## next steps, bucket list
 - [x] auto scaling of display/ side indicator